ezakhar/help/en/basics/intensity-zones.md

 Peter Janssen in his book "Training Lactate Pulse-Rate" describes 6 intensity zones and calculates their limits in percentage of HRmax.

-**HRmax** - the athlete's maximum heart rate occured during testing in a laboratory or during a competition.
+**HRmax** - the athlete's maximum heart rate occurred during testing in a laboratory or during a competition.

 | Zones | HR zones limits |
 | :--- | :--- |